Irish Poker Open

 The Irish Poker Open is the longest running No Limit Texas hold 'em poker tournament in Europe and second longest in the world after the World Series of Poker.

 First organised in 1980 by Terry Rogers, a well known Irish bookmaker, the event now attracts thousands of players every year and has become a major fixture on the international poker calendar.
 It is traditionally held over the Easter weekend and prides itself on its friendly atmosphere, wide range of different poker tournaments and the chance for players to have fun, enjoy the craic and sample some of Dublin's legendary hospitality.

 After Terry Rogers' death in 1999 the tournament, originally held in Dublin's Eccentric Club, was subsequently hosted by tournament director and poker player Liam Flood and the Merrion Casino.
-Paddy Power Poker began sponsorship of the event in 2005 and oversaw a period of huge growth.
+Bookmaker Paddy Power began sponsorship of the event in 2005 and oversaw a period of huge growth.
 By 2006 the event, with 339 players, had outgrown the Merrion Casino and was held in Jury's Ballsbridge Hotel in Dublin.
 In 2007 the venue was changed to the Burlington Hotel, Dublin to accommodate the bigger fields, while in 2008 and 2009 the Irish Open venue was Citywest Hotel, Dublin.
 In 2010 the tournament returned to the Burlington Hotel but numbers were declining, in line with trends and decline in the online poker industry.
 Liam Flood died in 2014; The Liam Flood Memorial tournament was launched in 2015 and is held in his memory every year.

 In 2016, Paul O’Reilly and JP McCann – who both had extensive experience in running major poker tournaments - took over the organisation of the Irish Poker Open.
 They took the event back to the Citywest Hotel for a week-long festival from March 21 to 28 culminating in a €1,150 buy-in Main Event with a €500k guaranteed prize pool.
 Their vision for the event was a true festival of poker that would appeal to players of all kinds.
 Their vision was realised; the first event smashed the €500k guarantee and attracted 802 players, generating a prize pool of over €800k.
 Dan Wilson won the Main Event for €150,000.